Cytooxien/nbsLib/README.md

 # nbsLib
-**nbsLib** is a leightweight library for playing .nbs-files.
+**nbsLib** is a lightweight library for playing .nbs-files.

 This library serves a reformatted and clean code-base inspired by [xxmicloxx's NoteBlockAPI](https://github.com/xxmicloxx/NoteBlockAPI).
+Unlike the NoteBlockAPI by xxmicloxx **only 1.16.2 is fully supported**.
+Since this library is only using the bukkit-api, it may also work with other versions.
+(I think 1.12+)

-Unlike the NoteBlockAPI by xxmicloxx **only 1.16.1 is supported**.
-The support of multiple versions is not planned and **will not be done**!
+The support of multiple versions **is not intended** and **will not be pursued**!

-> **Important: Please do not contact xxmicloxx for errors with this library!**
+> **Important: Please do not contact xxmicloxx for errors occurring with this library!**

 ## **Examples:**
 Examples will follow soon, try to figure it out by yourself by now!